polyfy/polylith/readme.md

 ...the `user` component is now marked with an asterisk, `*`.
 If we look carefully we will also notice that the status flags `xxx` under the `cl` column now have an `x` in its last position.
-As we already know, this means that the tests for `user` and `cli` will be executed from the `command-line` environment if we execute the `test` command.
+As we already know, this means that the tests for `user` and `cli` will be executed from the `command-line` project if we execute the `test` command.

 But why is `cli` marked to be tested?
 The reason is that even though `cli` itself hasn't change, it depends on something that has, namely the `user` component.

-The columns under the `development` environment are all marked as `xx-`.
-The reason the `development` environment is not marked to be tested is that the `development` environment's tests are not included by default.
+The columns under the `development` project are all marked as `xx-`.
+The reason the `development` project is not marked to be tested is that the `development` project's tests are not included by default.

 But before we run the test command, we should first add a test by editing the `interface-test`